British deer: A guide to identifying the six species found here and where to stalk them

 Thetford Forest and the light, sandy heathlands of the Norfolk and Suffolk brecks are still as good a place as any to find first-class stalking in the east of England.
 The Forestry Commission itself offers a limited amount of guided stalking, while BASC members can enjoy roe and muntjac stalking under the guidance of experienced professionals on ground leased under the association’s deer stalking scheme at Kings Forest near Thetford.
 Both hunting on foot and high-seat shooting are possible, and there are few better places in which a newcomer to the sport can experience the thrill of woodland stalking for the first time.

-A few miles to the south is the 10,000-acre Euston estate, which has large populations of roe, muntjac and red deer; the latter being of exceptional quality.
+The 10,000-acre Euston estate has large populations of roe, muntjac and red deer; the latter being of exceptional quality.
 The deer are managed both to keep the herds in good order and to control damage to the estate’s productive farmland.
 Red and roe in particular are managed with trophy quality in mind, and Euston is noted for its CIC medal quality heads.
 Stalking here is focused upon the large ancient woodlands at the heart of the estate, and is well organised by Euston’s professional stalking staff.

 Chinese water deer spread initially from the Duke of Bedford’s Woburn estate, and the adjoining Beckerings Park today specialises in stalking this species.
 There is a big CWD population on the property, including many gold and silver trophies, and stalking there is conducted both on foot and from high seats.

-Muntjac may have a reputation as a pest, but to the experienced stalker they represent a rewarding quarry that is always on the move and demands concentration, plus decisive and accurate shooting.
+To the experienced stalker the species represents a rewarding quarry that is always on the move and demands concentration, plus decisive and accurate shooting.
 Most challenging is stalking on foot early in the morning or at last light, and it is particularly satisfying to take a good animal with a standing shot off the sticks that you have perhaps spotted only seconds before.
 High-seat shooting can be equally rewarding and productive, and is perhaps a better choice for those tackling this species for the first time.

 Widespread throughout the south and east of England, muntjac can be stalked in a wide variety of locations, but the Midlands consistently produces good quality animals.
 Wychwood Forest in Oxfordshire has a strong muntjac population and Cornbury Park on the edge of the forest offers good stalking both for this species and for fallow deer.